 • Grade 3: Can’t walk without support, but still has some voluntary movement in the legs.

-• Grade 4: Paralyzed, but still feels deep pain (when you pinch a toe, they react).
+• Grade 4: Paralyzed, but still feels deep pain (when you pinch a toe firmly, they react).

 • Grade 5: Paralyzed, and no deep pain response.
-This is the most serious.
+This is the most serious grade.

 • Loss of deep pain sensation means severe spinal cord compression